nathanbeach/PyRing/README.md

 # PyRing
-A Ring device health and motion API written in Python
+A Ring device health and motion API written in Python, Version:1.3

 # What can you do with PyRing?
 <ul>